TheRealKaup/KTech/readme.md

 Right before finalizing `StateMachine`, releasing KTech v1.2.0, and starting to work on netset, another long-term software project climbed up my priority list.
 I have a very limiting time frame, so I had to stop working on KTech for the present. **KTech and netset are not abandoned**, and I'm continuing to work on netset's script.

+From: 8-15-2025.

+Development will return in late October 2025, in partial capacity.

 ---

 ## Introduction